imagineLife/big-site/content/mongo/overview.md

 Storing & working with hierarchical data is a unique detail Say I can get States, Counties, and either Cities or towns, and store them all in a hierarchical dataset using Mongo.
 We'll see what happens.

+## Topics

+- [Shell Overview](/mongo/shell-overview): intro to the shell & mongo's basic commands
+- [Logging](/mongo/logging-db-components): logging details from a db
+- [Profiling](/mongo/profiling): profiling details about a db
+- [Server Tooling](/mongo/server-tooling): a brief overview of importing data, exporting data and getting other stats on dbs